Modelling optimal implementation of an arbitrary $N$-qubit quantum gate within the generalized Bloch vectors formalism: Optimal realization of -qubit gates

 Consider the unitary evolution from time $ t_0=0 $ of the $ N $-qubit quantum system with Hamiltonian $ H_d(t) $, which includes the control action on the evolution of a state of $ N $ qubits.
 For the $ N $-qubit quantum system, dimension $ d = 2^{N} $.

-In what follows, for short, we omit indices "$d$"\space and "$\Upsilon_d$"\space at the generalized Bloch vectors of the Hamiltonian and the unitary evolution operator of the $N$-qubit system, also, at constants in \eqref{BFCS_structural_constants}, and will not indicate in \eqref{BFCS_dynamics_equations} the dependence of $ u_{0}(t,0), u(t,0) $ on the initial moment $ t_{0} = 0 $.
+In what follows, for short, we omit indices "$d$"\space and "$\Upsilon_d$"\space at the generalized Bloch vectors of the Hamiltonian and the unitary evolution operator of the $N$-qubit system, also, at constants in \eqref{BFCS_structural_constants}, and will not indicate in \eqref{BFCS_dynamics_equations} the dependence of $ u^{0}(t,0), u(t,0) $ at the initial time moment $ t_{0} = 0 $.

 For the $ N $-qubit quantum system, the Hamiltonian including the control has, in general, the form